zinzloun/RevRuSh/README.md

  "127.0.0.1:4443".to_owned()
 ```
 #### Known issues
-Don't send empty command to the client, just hitting carriage return, since the server will loose the shell, not the connection.
-The reuslt will be a hanging session.
+~~Don't send empty command to the client, just hitting carriage return, since the server will loose the shell, not the connection.
+The reuslt will be a hanging session~~